Grooming Essentials: Keeping Your Adult Dog Clean And Happy

 Signs of anal gland issues

 It's important to be aware of the signs that may indicate anal gland issues in your dog.
-If you notice scooting, excessive licking or of the anal area, foul odor, redness, swelling, or discharge, it's possible that your dog's anal glands are impacted or infected.
+If you notice scooting, excessive licking or biting of the anal area, foul odor, redness, swelling, or discharge, it's possible that your dog's anal glands are impacted or infected.
 These conditions can be uncomfortable and even painful for your canine companion.
 Consult your veterinarian if you suspect any anal gland issues to receive appropriate treatment and guidance.

 Safe methods of expressing anal glands